hashicorp/boundary/README.md

 which only needs to be accessible to controllers.
 You can change these keys over time, and Boundary uses key derivation extensively to avoid key sprawl of these high-value keys.
-If available, other keys can be used for other purposes, such as recovery functionality and encryption of sensitive values in Boundary's config file.
+If other keys are available, you can use them for other purposes, such as recovery functionality and encryption of sensitive values in Boundary's config file.